Elima85/bccfccraycaster/README.md

 # BccFccRaycaster

 ## Introduction
 BccFccRaycaster is a tool for visualizing data sampled on body-centered cubic (BCC) and face-centered cubic (FCC) lattices.
-It is implemented as a patch for the volume renderer Voreen 3.0.1, obtained from voreen.org, but also included in this repository.
+It is implemented as a patch for the volume renderer [Voreen 3.0.1](voreen.org), a copy of which is included in this repository.

 ## Features
  * BCCVolumeRaycaster